Battle of Laoshan: China Offensive Phase (Project 14 and Project 17)

 The battle paused on 15 May, as Chinese forces had virtually secured these eight hills.
-Chinese records show 939 Chinese soldiers killed or wounded as well as 64 civillian laborors killed as of that date.
+Chinese records show 939 Chinese soldiers killed or wounded as well as 64 civilian laborors killed as of that date.
 After 15 May, the PLA started building defense fortifications on the hills.

 Vietnam Counteroffensive Phase (MB84 Campaign)

 The PAVN planned to retake the eight hills in a counteroffensive operation known as the MB84 Campaign.
 Military leader such as Lê Trọng Tấn, Le Ngoc Hien and Vũ Lập gathered at Hà Giang to come up with a plan.
 They were assisted by Soviet advisers.
 The 313th Division which was the original defense force during the initial assault would be replenished.
 Additional infantry and artillery regiments from other Divisions were sent to provide additional support to the 313th Division.
 With this the PAVN that was outnumbered during the initial assault of Laoshan now was believed to have force size superior to the PLA in the region.